maziac/DeZog/documentation/Migration.md

 And the behavior has changed.
 DeZog will not anymore assume and display an array by default.
 If you need the old behavior you now need to specify the count explicitly.

+Furthermore the parameters named 'b' and 'w' for byte and word have been removed.
+Simply use the size now instead.
+I.e. 1 for byte and 2 for word.

+# launch.json

+zsim is much faster now and has got a few more configurations:
+- "defaultPortIn": The default value that is read if the read port is unused.
+Formerly this was always 0xFF which is still the default.
+- "zxInterface2Joy": If enabled the simulator shows 2 joystick controls to simulate ZX Interface 2 joysticks.
+You can also attach a USB controller.
+- "kempstonJoy": If enabled the simulator shows a pad to simulate the Kempston joystick at port 0x1F.
+- "zxBorderWidth": The ZX Spectrum border is now simulated as well.
+The displayed border width in pixels.
+If set to 0 then no border is displayed.
+- "zxBeeper": Experimental audio output of the beeper.
+- "limitSpeed": If enabled the simulated CPU performance is throttled to fit the given CPU frequency.
+This was necessary due to the improved zsim speed.
+- "updateFrequency": The update frequency of the simulator view in Hz.
+Defaults to 10Hz.
+Possible range is 5 to 100 Hz.

 # Migrate your projects from DeZog 1.5 to 2.0